RetroVioletRed/SillyTavern-PicturePrompt/README.md

 If you use OpenAI-compatible Chat Completion, yes.
 Ollama, vLLM, KoboldCpp, llama.cpp — they all work.

 **"How many tokens does this cost me?"**
-Around 500-2000 tokens per image, mostly depending on resolution.
+It depends.
+The extension displays token count automatically in the settings.
+Aproximate cost will be around 500-2000 tokens per image.
 Stick with the "low" quality setting if you want to save some.

 **"How do i add extra images to my persona?"**
 You go to Persona Management → Your persona → Extra Images → Upload Image.
 Extra images are saved per persona and injecting to the system message at each reques.